getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

-## Analytics Configuration [/v1/config/analytics]
+## Usage Reporting Configuration [/v1/config/analytics]

 _(introduced: version 1.3)_

 ### Setting a new configuration [POST]

 An Administrator can use this endpoint to choose whether the server will share anonymous usage data with the Central team.
 This configuration affects the entire server.
-Until the Analytics configuration is set, Administrators will see a message on the Central administration website that provides further information.
+Until the Usage Reporting configuration is set, Administrators will see a message on the Central administration website that provides further information.

 If an Administrator specifies `true` for `enabled`, the server will share anonymous usage data monthly with the Central team.
 By specifying `true`, the Administrator accepts the [Terms of Service](https://getodk.org/legal/tos.html) and [Privacy Policy](https://getodk.org/legal/privacy.html).
 The Administrator can also share contact information to include with the report.

 If an Administrator specifies `false` for `enabled`, the server will not share anonymous usage data with the Central team.
 Administrators will no longer see the message on the administration website.

-If the Analytics configuration is already set, the current configuration will be overwritten with the new one.
+If the Usage Reporting configuration is already set, the current configuration will be overwritten with the new one.

 + Request (application/json)
     + Attributes